rsalmei/refine/README.md

   rebuild  Rebuild the filenames of collections of files intelligently help     Print this message or the help of the given subcommand(s)

-Arguments:
-  [PATHS]...
-Paths to scan

 Options:
-      --shallow  Do not recurse into subdirectories -h, --help     Print help
+  -h, --help     Print help
   -V, --version  Print version

+Global:
+  -i, --include <REGEX>  Include only some of the accessible files; tested against the whole filename, including extension
+      --shallow          Do not recurse into subdirectories [PATHS]...
+Paths to scan

+For more information, see https://github.com/rsalmei/refine
 ```

 ### The `dupes` command

 1. recursively detect all files in the given paths (excluding hidden .folders)
-    - can optionally run only a shallow scan too.
+    - can optionally run only a shallow scan, or only include some of the files
 2. sort all the files by their sizes and by their words
-    - the word extractor ignores repetition systems like -1, -2, and copy, copy 2.
+    - the word extractor ignores sequence numbers like file-1, file-2, file copy, etc.
 3. for each group with the exact same value, a sample of each file will be retrieved and compared
-4. each coincidence will be listed as possible duplicates:
+4. each coincidence will be listed as possible duplicates

 Command options: